BYU-ITC-210/BYU-ITC-210.github.io/HW6-UML-Sequence.md

 ## Instructions

-Produce two careful UML Sequence Diagrams reflecting the data that gets passed between different components that are part of lab 4b.
+Produce two careful UML Sequence Diagrams reflecting the data that gets passed between different components that are part of lab 5.

-Each diagram should include the following columns: 1) client/browser, 2) database, and each of the 3) Model, 4) View, and 5) Controller parts on the server.
+Each diagram should include the following columns: 1) Client/Browser, 2) Endpoint (on the server) 3) Model (on the server) 4) Database.

-This will be graded as a homework assignment, though it will also need to be included in your lab write-up.
+This will be graded as a homework assignment, though it will also need to be included in your lab documentation.

 You will make two separate UMLs for this assignment: one for displaying a user's existing tasks and one for creating a new task.
 These UMLs will be similar, but pay attention to the queries made to the database in each scenario.